sidpalas/data-analysis-environment/05_kubernetes/README.md

 ### Setup Kubectl

-To interact with the cluster we use a utility called kubectl.
-The following command will use your google credentials to configure kubectl for the newly created cluster:
+To interact with the cluster we use a utility called `kubectl`.
+The following command will use your google credentials to configure `kubectl` for the newly created cluster:

 ```
 gcloud container clusters get-credentials <CLUSTER_NAME> \